imgaoyue/squealy/README.md

 TODOs:
 1. Documentation
 1. Transformations are explicit rather than implicit
-1. Expose parameters in charts, these are optional and make the API type safe
 1. Parameterize chart type and formatter
 1. Add support for athena and google spreadsheets
-1. Add support for TLS - wsgi supports it
 1. Generate swagger documentation
 1. Add a description column to the chart yaml file
 1. Make URLs declarative - don't prepend /charts